 1. Management of the Scheduling Plan

 You will, however, most likely not have a different plan for managing your schedule.
-Much of what you figure out here will be incorporated into your project management plan.
+Your project management plan will incorporate much of what you figured out here.

 2. Create a List of Activities